justinireland/VR-Puzzler/README.md

 ![Dungeon Lighting](./Documentation/images/environment2.jpg 'Dungeon lighting')

 ## User Testing

+### User Test 1
-I tested the game with my girlfriend, Emily.
+I first tested the game with my girlfriend, Emily.
 I would not consider Emily a gamer although she has tried some VR applications (at my behest) before.

 ![User Test](./Documentation/images/user_test1.jpg)

 Emily had no trouble figuring out how to play the game and was successful on her first attempt.
 The main feedback I received from her was:
 * There should be more puzzles
 * The viewing angle seemed relatively low

+### User Test 2
+My second user test was with my friend, Matt.
+Matt is not what you might consider a gamer, nor has he had any previous experience with VR.
+However, Matt enjoyed the experience and did not have any other suggestions or recommendations.

 ## Final Build
 Based on my user testing feedback I raised the viewing position along the Y axis.